-Important - Claim your expenses within 15 days of returning home to ensure timely reimbursement and accurate expense reporting to donors.
+IMPORTANT - Claim your expenses within 15 days of returning home to ensure timely reimbursement and accurate expense reporting to donors.
 In addition, upload any boarding passes to Rydoo (indicating zero cost); for several projects we need these as proof of your travels.
-All expense submissions for Team Members using Rydoo, should be submitted via that system.
-All expense submissions for Team Members who do their time writing in Excel, should incorporate these in their regular invoicing.
+All expense submissions for employees and LTCs should be made via Rydoo.
+All expense submissions for STCs can be incorporated into regular invoicing.

-Important - Be sure to upload itemized receipts/invoices along with credit card payment slips.
+IMPORTANT - Be sure to upload itemized receipts/invoices along with credit card payment slips.
 Most donors will not accept payment slips without itemizations.